 Conflict Owner's Manual

-We help you use conflict competencies you already have, so you can do conflict better.
 Dr. Deborah Sword is a specialist in conflict analysis and management.
 Tyson Bankert is a community facilitator and artist.
-Together we have decades of experience and training in helping people expand their conflict competencies.
+We have decades of experience and training in helping people expand their conflict competencies.

 Our logo is a dandelion because conflict is like a weed you don't want in the garden.
 But since it's there, you want to know how to manage it, keep it from spreading, and feel good about how you dealt with it.